raymondchua/raymondchua.github.io/_projects/simple_sf_project.md

 Just like SRs, we can decompose the Q-value function into two distinct components:

-1. Successor Features ($$\psi$$):  These capture the expected occupancy of each state, essentially providing a predictive map on where the agent might end
+1. Successor Features ($\psi$):  These capture the expected occupancy of each state, essentially providing a predictive map on where the agent might end
 2. Task encoding $\boldsymbol{w}$: Combined with the basis features, this component helps predict the reward value of a given state.

 Mathematically, this means that for each state-action pair $(s,a)$ can be defined as the linear combination of $\psi(s,a)$